-First, private jet travellers tend to fly in smaller groups and, therefore, are able to load the plane quicker.
+First, private jet travelers tend to fly in smaller groups and, therefore, are able to load the plane quicker.
 As a result, they’re able to stick to their scheduled departure time.

 Additionally, charter jets are typically smaller in size than most commercial aircraft.
 They require less room to maneuver and are able to taxi towards the runway more efficiently as a result.